JanBeh/neumond/README.md

   * **`eio.execute(file, ...)`** executes `file` with optional arguments in a subprocess and returns a child handle on success (`nil` and error message otherwise).
 Note that no shell is involved unless `file` is a shell.
+The search path for executables (`PATH` environment variable) applies.

 Note that name resolution is blocking, even though any other I/O is handled async.